-The 'My Place' project aims to creatively explore identity, belonging and 'home', with children and young people from racialised or marginalised* communities living in and around the Cairngorms National Park.
+The 'My Place' project creatively explored identity, belonging and 'home', with children and young people from racialised or marginalised* communities living in and around the Cairngorms National Park.

-Through outdoor and indoor activity workshops with storyteller Sarah and filmmaker Hannah, we will collectively create something (the young people will decide what!) to share with the wider community that illustrates the young people's experiences, thoughts, and wishes for the future.
+Through outdoor and indoor activity workshops with storyteller Sarah and filmmaker Hannah, we collectively created a 'zine' (a handmade booklet) to share with the wider community illustrating the young people's experiences and perspectives of living here.

 Young people's voices are often missing from view, particularly relating to the outdoors or the environment, and particularly from racialised or marginalised* communities.
 We want to help change that.